openSUSE/qem-dashboard/README.md

 ### Postgres Database

-The postgresql-server package installation in the previous step, created a database called `postgres` by the user `postgres`.
+The postgresql-server package installation in the previous step created a database called `postgres` by the user `postgres`.

 Allow this user to connect to the local postgres server by modifying `/var/lib/psgql/data/pg_hba.conf`